Game-Hacking-Village/cpp_external/README.md

 cd doom
 python download_doom.py doom_game
 ```
-Now gzdoom will be ready to run in doom_game dir with freedoom.
+Now GZDoom will be ready to run in doom_game dir with Freedoom.

 6) Build External Trainer Executables
 ```